lschoe/mpyc/docs/demos.rst

 The smaller datasets are included with the demo on GitHub, but the larger ones have to be downloaded separately from the `UCI Machine Learning Repository <https://archive.ics.uci.edu/>`_.
-To find the URL of these datasets you can use the switch ``-u`` (or, ``--data-url``) next to ``-i7`` for instance to obtain the URL for the HIGSS dataset, which contains 11,000,000 samples (2.62 GB compressed).
+To find the URL of these datasets you can use the switch ``-u`` (or, ``--data-url``) next to ``-i7`` for instance to obtain the URL for the HIGGS dataset, which contains 11,000,000 samples (2.62 GB compressed).

 A run for the `winequality-red.csv <https://github.com/lschoe/mpyc/blob/master/demos/data/regr/winequality-red.csv>`_
 dataset gives the following numbers::